 A couple of characteristics help to make a visually appealing Odo photograph.
 These include the reasonably obvious, usual good portrait practice of an uncluttered/blurred background.
-Working close to the subject with a long lens, the background is often blurred anyway but varying your line-up to get a cleaner background can help.
+Working close to the subject with a long lens, the background is most likely blurred anyway but varying your line-up to get a cleaner background can help.

 Less obvious, perhaps, is your shooting angle.
 Shooting from a low angle to get on eye-level with your subject usually produces a more appealing result.
 I think this is true of wildlife photography in general.
 Here’s a couple of examples; both shots are Western Clubtails with uncluttered backgrounds but the eye-level shot has much more impact, IMHO.

 Of course, not all locations allow for a low shooting angle but, when possible, it helps.

 It is actually very difficult to maintain a single focus point over a narrow subject, like a damselfly, when just hand-holding.
 A tripod would be too cumbersome and too difficult/too slow to line up, I find a monopod to be manoeuvrable enough to be a practical solution.
 A monopod can be angles to get very low and works at all heights.
 I use one almost invariably (except, of course, for in-flight shots).